 Is standing at work healthier than sitting?
 Yes, but even employees with a sit-stand desk don’t want to be on their feet all day.

 While too much sitting in front of a computer isn’t good, many jobs demand it.
-You should embrace workplace interventions for reducing sitting at work, but for those true 9-5 desk jobs, we’ve got help in the form of the five tips below.
+To avoid injury and illness, embracing workplace interventions to reduce sitting at work is important.
+But for those true 9-5 desk jobs, we’ve got help in the form of the five tips below.

 Investing in ergonomically designed workstations -- along with an effort to help employees make the most of them -- can give your bottom line a boost while increasing employee satisfaction, loyalty, and productivity.
 Enforcing good posture in the workplace can save an organization with 1,000 workers as much as $1 million to $7 million a year.